On the heels of the announcement of National Drug Take-Back Day (Saturday, Sept. 29) comes this warning from the Food and Drug Administration.

 The FDA is launching a new campaign, BeSafeRX, to educate consumers about the dangers of illegal online pharmacies.
-Bogus pharmacies sometimes sell drugs that are counterfeit, past their expiration date and/or contain dangerous ingredients, the FDA warned.
+Bogus pharmacies sometimes sell drugs that are counterfeit or past their expiration date and/or contain dangerous ingredients, the FDA warned.

 Consumers can use the California Board of Pharmacy website to look up a pharmacy and find out if it has a legitimate license.